 physically assaulting behavior

-repeatedly intimidating, teasing, mocking or joking based on an individual's race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression or veteran status
+repeatedly intimidating, teasing, mocking or joking based on an individual's race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression,veteran status, political affiliation or political philosophy

 repeatedly directing racial or ethnic slurs at an individual

 repeatedly telling an individual that he/she is too old to understand new technology